 Shrinkage is when fabric becomes smaller than its original size.
 It usually occurs during the first few washes.
 The cloth can shrink lengthwise and create problems in fitting into them.
 Shrinkage depends on fabric, composition, properties, structure, and finishing.
 Some high shrinkage fabrics, while others are low shrinkage fabrics.
 High shrinkage fabrics, including natural fibers.

 So when natural fibers like these are exposed to moisture and excess heat, the fiber compresses and meshes together.
-On the other hand, low shrinkage fabrics are usually synthetic and human-made, such as polyester and nylon.
+On the other hand, low-shrinkage fabrics, such as polyester and nylon, are usually synthetic and human-made.
 Synthetic fibers do not shrink because the washing machine does not get hot enough.
-So the petroleum-based fabrics remain unchanged in size.
+So, the petroleum-based fabrics remain unchanged in size.

 More work needs to be done to prevent the shrinkage of natural fibers.
 These include submerging the new fabric in water before cutting the garment.
-So after it has shrunk, the fabric comes to its original size and then can be used to make clothes to control shrinkage in line garments.
-The best combination of two different fabrics should always be in the same shrinkage time, which means that high shrinkage fabrics work best with similar high shrinkage lining.
+So, after it has shrunk, the fabric comes to its original size and can be used to make clothes to control shrinkage in line garments.
+The best combination of two fabrics should always be in the same shrinkage time, meaning high-shrinkage fabrics work best with similar high-shrinkage lining.

 Natural fibers, on the other hand, come from animals and plants.
-The fibers of cotton, wool, or silk are naturally curly and tangled.
+Cotton, wool, or silk fibers are naturally curly and tangled.
 When you want to weave these threads into fabrics, you must stretch and pull them to make them straight.
 But if allowed to return to the natural curly state, they will.
 Scientists have discovered that laundry machines’ heat and mechanical energy let them do that in shrinkage.

 There are three kinds of shrinkage: